William Warwick Wagstaffe

 Avulsion fracture of the medial aspect of the distal fibula due to avulsion of the anterior tibiofibular ligament attachment (ATFL).
 See also: Tillaux-Chaput avulsion fracture – posterolateral tibia avulsion

-- Wagstaffe tubercle – insertion site of anterior tibiofibular ligament on the anterior fibula
+Insertion site of anterior inferior tibiofibular ligament (AITFL) on the anteromedial portion of the fibula

 Major Publications

-- Le Gros Clark F, Wagstaffe W. Outlines of surgery and surgical pathology.
-1872
+- Le Gros Clark F, Wagstaffe W. Outlines of surgery and surgical pathology: including the diagnosis and treatment of obscure and urgent cases and the surgical anatomy of some important structures and regions.
+1872 (2e)

 - Wagstaffe W. The Student’s guide to human osteology.
 J & A Churchill.
 1875